mesosphere/dcos-commons/docs/pages/reference/yaml-reference.md

   * `allow-decommission`

-    Whether to allow the `count` to be decreased by an operator in a configuration update.
+    Whether to allow this pod's `count` to be decreased by an operator in a configuration update.
 For safety reasons this defaults to `false`, but the service developer may set this field to `true` to explicitly allow scale-down on a per-pod basis.

   * `container`